Are dogs aggressive?

 Agressive Pitbulls or Bad Owners #1:

 Give that same type of owner a powerful dog such as a Pit-bull?
 It becomes a potentially lethal weapon because the owner never learns to control it.
 When the Pit-bull is a puppy, owners think everything is cute and adorable.
 If it barks, bites, growls, or jumps, the only response is, “Aww, so cute!”
-And everything the cute, harmless puppy was allowed to do, the big, strong, and potentially harmful dog will keep doing without asking for permission throughout its life.
+And everything the cute, harmless puppy was allowed to do, the big, strong, and the potentially harmful dog will keep doing without asking for permission throughout its life.
 Whose fault is it?
-The dog is doing what it’s been allowed to do from Day 1.
+The dog is a family member and he is doing what it’s been allowed to do from Day 1.

 Agressive Dogs Bad Owners #2:

 Similar to Type 1, but with key differences.
 These are owners who recognize that their dogs are misbehaving, but fail to enforce any punishment or training attempts.
 They may raise their voices or grab their dog’s collar, but without any further action, their dogs come to see this only as an annoyance that can be ignored.
 Whenever they jump, steal food from the table, or bully other dogs or people, their owners do nothing but shout their dog’s name and expect obedience that those dogs were never taught.
 They attribute the bad behavior to their breed or personality, not seeing that the problem lies with their overly gentle hand and lack of proper training.